pachadotdev/analogsea/README.md

 ### Create a DO account

 If you don't already have one, [create a DO account](https://www.digitalocean.com/?refcode=0740f5169634).
-By using this link, you'll start with $10 in credits (enough for >600 hours of computing on a 1 gb machine), and if you become a digital ocean customer we'll get some DO credits for us to offset our testing costs for testing.
+By using this link, you'll start with $10 in credits (enough for >600 hours of computing on a 1 gb machine), and if you become a digital ocean customer we'll get some DO credits for us to offset our costs for testing.
 Thanks :)

 ### Authenticate